IAMZERG/web-designer-proj-1/README.md

 2. Build your project out.
 3. Push your project up to **your GitHub account**.
 All of your personal projects will live on repos of your personal account.
 4. If you notice any issues or would like to contribute to the project, create pull requests via GitHub.
+5. To sync your fork to the original project (upstream): https://help.github.com/articles/syncing-a-fork
-5. This is a process.
+6. This is a process.
 Any feedback is welcome.

 **Tips**